Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Conclusion

 \section{Conclusion}

-We investigated entanglement-assisted LOCC discrimination protocols for the strongly nonlocal UPB introduced in Ref.~\cite{shi2022strongly} under different entanglement resources.
-For the \(3\otimes 3\otimes 3\) case, we showed that deterministic perfect discrimination can be achieved using only two EPR pairs.
-This provides a partial answer to the open question raised in Ref.~\cite{zhang2018local} concerning the existence of families of states that admit deterministic LOCC discrimination using only multiple copies of \(2\otimes 2\) maximally entangled states and without teleportation.
+We studied entanglement-assisted LOCC discrimination of the strongly nonlocal UPBs introduced in Ref.~\cite{shi2022strongly}.
+For the \(3\otimes3\otimes3\) example, we constructed a teleportation-free protocol using two EPR pairs.
+This result provides a partial answer to the problem raised in Ref.~\cite{zhang2018local} concerning orthogonal-state families that can be deterministically distinguished by LOCC using several \(2\otimes2\) maximally entangled pairs without teleportation.

-We further extended these schemes to \(d\otimes d\otimes d\) systems and obtained Theorems~4--6.
-Compared with the approach in Ref.~\cite{shi2022strongly}, which requires two teleportation rounds to discriminate \(\mathcal{U}_{d}\), our Theorems~4 and~6 reduce the entanglement cost.
-Theorem~5 uses one teleportation round together with multiple EPR pairs.
-While its resource consumption can exceed that of Ref.~\cite{shi2022strongly} for large \(d\), it may be more feasible experimentally and can reduce implementation complexity.
-Overall, teleportation-free schemes tend to be more entanglement-efficient, thereby enriching the study of UPB and further clarifying the operational role of maximally entangled states.
+We then extended the constructions to \(d\otimes d\otimes d\) systems.
+Theorem~4 uses one Schmidt-rank-\(d\) pair for teleportation and one Schmidt-rank-\(\ell\) pair, whereas Theorem~5 replaces the latter resource by EPR pairs used shell by shell.
+Theorem~6 avoids teleportation and uses two Schmidt-rank-\(\ell\) maximally entangled pairs.
+Under the resource-accounting convention specified in the paper, Theorem~6 has the lowest bipartite entanglement cost among these three protocols for \(d\ge3\).

+These results suggest that the allocation and dimensionality of shared entanglement can significantly influence the resource requirements of LOCC discrimination protocols.
+They also motivate further work on lower bounds and optimality: the present protocols establish sufficiency, but do not by themselves prove that the stated resources are minimal.